mirdsmulya/get-fraction-money-app/README.md

 # Fraction-Rupiah-Money Application

-This app mainly build using JS, CSS and HTMl and also with reactjs as framework, webpack as build tools, and npm as package manager.
+This app mainly build using JS, CSS and HTML and also with reactjs as framework, webpack as build tools, and npm as package manager.

 TODO: